sc-ventures/cloudbreak-documentation/docs/blueprints.md

   ...
 </pre>

+The "blueprint_name" is not included in the Ambari export.

 After you provide the blueprint to Cloudbreak, the host groups in the JSON will be mapped to a set of instances when starting the cluster, and the specified services and components will be installed on the corresponding nodes.
 It is not necessary to define a complete configuration in the blueprint.
 If a configuration is missing, Ambari will use a default value.